CMU-SAFARI/RawBench/README.md

 # RawBench

-A comprehensive benchmarking framework for raw nanopore signal analysis

 ## Overview

 RawBench provides a standardized evaluation framework for comparing nanopore signal analysis tools.
 This repository contains job scripts, configuration templates, and setup tools for benchmarking: